vijaygill/GillSoft.XmlComparer/README.md

 This way the order of elements does not matter.

 Unit tests have been written to cover many scenarios.
 More will be added later on.

+A sample program with two XML files is also included for a quick run!